oneapi-src/oneDNN/source/programming_model.rst

 Users must create an input logical tensor list and an output logical tensor list to pass the additional tensor metadata as parameters to the compilation API.
-The parameter logical tensors must match the id of the logical tensors of the graph partition captured in the graph construction.
+The input and output logical tensors must match the id of partitions’ ports, which captures the logical tensors information during graph partitioning.

 Users must specify ``strided``, ``any``, or ``opaque`` as the ``layout_type`` for the parameter logical tensors.
 When users specify ``any`` for a logical